 - 1. In order to validate the AA is properly encrypting keying material (e.g., BEV, KEK, authorization submasks) in the readable part of the disk (e.g., shadow MBR), the evaluator should examine the disk using a tool to view the drive (e.g. WinHex) to look for material that exposes a key value. - 2.
 When an authentication or recovery credential is changed, it is critical that the AA does not leave old keys/key chains/key material around.
-This process should also be monitored using a tool to view the drive To address item 1, the evaluator performed this test as part of FCS\CKM.4(b)t2 To address item 2, the evaluator changed the KDB and then searched for the key material again.
-No key material was found on the flash as expected.
-Changing the KDB changes the PSK and DEK.
-The evaluator then followed developer instructions to dump the flash and searched for the original DEK and PSK.
-The FDEEcPP20 has the following one flaw hypothesis:
+This process should also be monitored using a tool to view the drive To address item 1, the evaluator performed this test as part of FCS\CKM.4(d)t2 To address item 2, the evaluator changed the passphrase and then searched for the key material again.
+No key material was found on the disk as expected.
+The FDEEEcPP20 has the following one flaw hypothesis:

 1. During the software encryption installation process, it is possible that that encryption is interrupted (e.g., power is removed, etc.).
-The evaluator should verify that when the software encryption resumes and completes, that all of the user data is encrypted.
-This flaw hypothesis is not applicable as the TOE is a hardware product.
+The evaluator should verify that when the software encryption resumes and completes, that all of the user data is encrypted The evaluator wrote random data to a file.
+This data was then copied to the RDM.
+This was used later to ensure that the data is properly encrypted.
+The evaluator then attempted to initialize software encryption on the RDM but power cycled the device before it could complete.
+See in the log that the device was in the process of writing inode tables at this time.
+This was done by issuing the shutdown command from another session.
+The evaluator waited for the device to boot, then copied the data back from the RDM at the same memory location it was written to.
+The evaluator then showed that these files were different.
+This shows that data on the RDM was properly encrypted since the data has changed.
 3.5.1.3 APPLICATION OF TD0606 In the evaluated configuration, the device's ethernet cable is disconnected which prevents the use of remote management of the NAS.
 All testing was performed with a local console.
+GSS CCT Assurance Activity Report Document: AAR- VID-11273 Page 77 of 77 © 2021 Gossamer Security Solutions, Inc. All rights reserved.